farnoosh27/NLP/DevOps/WalkinthroughCICD.md

 pipeline is basically a series of steps that we want to have executed.
 Theoretically speaking, it can be summarized as below:
 Prepare -> Test -> Push -> TAG
-for each of the septs of need a *runner*, we do have these steps defined in them .yaml, we use an image to execute each step. we use an image to execute the steps.
+for each of the septs that need a *runner*, we do have these steps defined in them .yaml, we use an image to execute each step. we use an image to execute the steps.
 ![Screenshot](https://github.com/farnoosh27/NLP/blob/main/DevOps/Screenshot%202023-08-01%20at%2011.56.36%20AM.png)